atljp/THUG-SDL/README.md

 Download the latest version from the relase tab and extract the files from the zip-archive into the game directory.<br>
  - Default game directory: `C:\Program Files (x86)\Activision\Tony Hawk's Underground\Game`

 Run `thugsdlpatcher.exe` in the Game directory where THUG.exe should already be.
 It will generate THUG-SDL.exe which will be used to start the game from now on.
-This only needs to be done once.<br><br>*Important: This only works for the No-CD THUG.exe, which is approximately 2.6 MB in size.*
+This only needs to be done once.<br>There is also a brief [video](https://youtu.be/717bshkWhMw) showcasing the process.<br><br>*Important: This only works for the No-CD THUG.exe, which is approximately 2.6 MB in size.*

 ## Features